INFORMATION for Applicants

-- Network Rail, the Highways England Historical Railways Estate, a train operating company or a tenant of railway property can arrange an inspection visit to the location.
+- Network Rail, Highways England Historical Railways Estate, a train operating company or a tenant of railway property can arrange an inspection visit to the location.
 The applicant should invite, as appropriate, national heritage bodies (Cadw Welsh Historic Monuments, English Heritage or Historic Scotland), relevant local authorities, amenity societies and tenants to attend.

-- Network Rail or the Highways England Historical Railways Estate can request a visit to a specific location, arising from a proposal for work included in their investment or maintenance programmes.
+- Network Rail or Highways England Historical Railways Estate can request a visit to a specific location, arising from a proposal for work included in their investment or maintenance programmes.

-- Network Rail, the Highways England Historical Railways Estate, a train operating company or a tenant of railway property can submit, in writing, a brief description of the proposal, an order of cost estimate, photographs and preliminary drawings if available.
+- Network Rail, Highways England Historical Railways Estate, a train operating company or a tenant of railway property can submit, in writing, a brief description of the proposal, an order of cost estimate, photographs and preliminary drawings if available.

 The Trust will then assess the proposal and decide in principle whether or not to support it.
 It will then inform the applicant of its decision.